- Monthly precipitation amounts are above 80% of the long-term normal values

 - River flows are more than 70% of their normal summer low flow

-Level 1 is the first sign of potential water supply problems, primarily a warning level – the key focus is conservation of water.
+Level 1 signals the early signs of potential drought and focuses on water conservation.
 Water users are encouraged to voluntarily reduce consumption by 10%.

 We watch trends in precipitation and streamflow in several monitoring locations around the watershed.
 Check current conditions in the Low Water Indicators chart.

-Kawartha Water Response Team (WRT) is a decision-making body for the program.
-Kawartha Conservation coordinates the Kawartha WRT for the watershed jurisdiction.
-The team consists of representatives from local water users and interest groups, municipalities and the Province.
+The Kawartha Water Response Team (WRT) serves as the decision-making body for the Low Water Response Program within the watershed.
+Coordinated by Kawartha Conservation, the WRT includes representatives from local water users and interest groups, municipalities, and provincial agencies.

 Based on precipitation and flow conditions Kawartha WRT will declare a Low Water Condition for all or part of our watershed jurisdiction.